 The following fields may be required depending on the specific circumstances:

-- Adjustment Amount - Only required if you have wash sale transactions that include an adjustment amount.
+- Adjustment Amount - Only required if you have wash sale transactions or any other adjustment code to take into consideration.